Nurse SpecialistPosition Number:

 A clinical, administrative, and research support staff numbering nearly 160 CSS and SPA employees provides support to the Department of Cardiovascular Sciences’ faculty and learner groups.
 Subspecialty fellows (fully trained internists receiving training in a clinical subspecialty within Cardiovascular Sciences and Internal Department) currently number fifteen.

 The majority of the department’s educational, clinical and research activities take place within the context of the East Carolina University Brody School of Department and the University Health Systems of Eastern North Carolina-Pitt County.
 The central component of the medical center will be the new East Carolina Heart Institute (ECHI).
-Designed to be a world-class cardiovascular destination offering state-of-the-art medical technology, education, and research in one location, the East Carolina Heart Institute is composed of three main partners ?
-Pitt County Memorial Hospital (PCMH), East Carolina University, and private practice practitioners.
-The new Institute is committed to superior patient care, collaborative research, and continuous training and education.
-The East Carolina Heart Institute is the umbrella name for the two facilities that make up the Institute.
+Designed to be a world-class cardiovascular destination offering state-of-the-art medical technology, education, and research in one location, the East Carolina Heart Institute is composed of three main partners Vidant Medical Center, East Carolina University, and private practice practitioners.
+The Institute is committed to superior patient care, collaborative research, and continuous training and education.
+The East Carolina Heart Institute is the umbrella name for the two facilities that make up the Institute

-Duties of this position include but are not limited to: Organizes and prioritizes and documents nursing care activities considering the needs of the patients and other staff members.
+Organizes and prioritizes nursing care activities considering the needs of the patients and other staff members.

 Provides leadership to develop, analyze, integrate complex data, and update individualized care.

-Negotiates short/long term goals with the patient to develop and evaluate the individualized care.
+Negotiates short/long term goals with the patient to develop and evaluate the individualized care when applicable.

 Initiates/facilitates/collaborates with all members of the interdisciplinary team to improve care delivered to the patients, ensuring that appropriate referrals (interdisciplinary and community) are made and completed.

-Utilizes the nursing process to facilitate the patient’s care using time and resources efficiently and assumes accountability for the effectiveness of care.
+Utilizes the nursing process to facilitate the patient’s care using time and resources efficiently, and assumes accountability for re-evaluating care and its effectiveness.
 Coordinates care with the interdisciplinary members consistent with roles and responsibilities.

-Makes and documents, age-appropriate interventions based on individual patient needs.
+Makes age-appropriate interventions based on individual patient needs.

 Coordinates and manages care by applying analytical reasoning, reflection, rational problem-solving skills, using evidence-based information and clinical judgment.